-After some color inspiration from my friend Christina of Phoenix Restoration I settle on the bold option of Klein Blue.
+After some color inspiration from my friend Christina of Phoenix Restoration I settled on the bold option of Klein Blue.
 Christina and I did a paint swap with some General Finishes milk paint colors we had and I swapped for this blue.
 It's definitely bold, but I also think the color screams mid century.
 It also matched my shoes which I found quite amusing.

 So after all the prep work I had done to stain these puppies, painting them was a breeze :) They were sanded down to raw wood so the paint went on so well and they have a super smooth finish!
 It took 3 coats to get full coverage, and once the paint cured for a few days I sealed them with General Finishes poly in satin.
 2 coats was enough for an even and durable finish (love their poly, you should try it!).
 One a side note, while I was applying the first coat of poly (at 12:30am, I'm a late night worker, what can I say!), our dog started getting sick after eating some non-pet safe slug bait, so my mom and I had a fun late night emergency trip to the vet which resulted in staying up until 4am!
 That's what I think of, when I think of these nightstands! ha!

 I kept the original hardware on these because it's awesome, fits the style of the pieces and would be incredibly hard to change.
 I painted the handles the same blue and shined up the previously gold-ish chipping finish so now it's a nickel color.
 Like I do with campaign hardware, I used Bar Keeper's Friend and the scrubby side of a sponge to shine these up metal parts of the hardware.
 It took a while and my hands were cramping up, but it was worth it!
 If they didn't clean up well I would have painted them, but I think this is a better option that painting.
 The color appears incredibly bright blue in these photos, but I assure you, it's not this bright in person, but a deeper blue :)